Tennessee–Tombigbee Waterway: Divide Cut

 The Divide Cut (34°55′0″N 88°14′31″W) is a 29 mi canal that makes the connection to the Tennessee River.
 It connects Pickwick Lake on the Tennessee to Bay Springs Lake, at Mississippi Highway 30.
 The cut carries the waterway between the Tennessee River watershed, which eventually empties into the Ohio River, and the Tombigbee River watershed, which eventually empties into the Gulf of Mexico at Mobile.

 Pickwick Lake is a popular location for water sports such as waterskiing and wakeboarding.

 For construction of the Divide Cut, the entire town of Holcut, Mississippi, had to be removed and demolished.
 Today, the Holcut Memorial lies alongside the waterway on the previous site of the town.

+Nuclear excavation study

+The Divide Cut was investigated as a candidate for the use of nuclear explosives as part of Project Plowshare.
+Three routes were considered, including the Yellow Creek route that was eventually chosen for the conventional excavation.
+The Bear Creek route was considered best for nuclear explosives, as it was rocky and more likely to be stable following blasts.
+The nuclear excavation proposal for Bear Creek envisioned 81 nuclear devices ranging from 10 to 50 kilotons, with a total explosive yield of 1.9 megatons.
+A cost analysis indicated that nuclear explosives would increase costs from 31 to 73 percent over conventional excavation on the Yellow Creek route.
+Two safety analyses recommended that the project not be pursued.
+The studies projected severe damage to nearby communities from air blast, seismic motion, groundwater contamination, and fallout.
+No further study was undertaken, and conventional excavation was pursued.

 Locks and dams

 The waterway is composed of ten locks (listed below from north to south along the waterway); many are named after Southern politicians who supported the project: